 The sunspot record is not without error or uncertainty, however.
-First, we must confront the claim that the reduction in sunspot number was not due processes at the Sun, but from a lack of observations.
-Hoyt & Schatten (1996) examined how well sunspots were observed during the Maunder Minimum, concluding, perhaps somewhat conservatively, that $68\% \pm 7\%$ of the days were observed.
+First, we must confront the claim that the reduction in sunspot number was not due to processes at the Sun, but from a lack of observations.
+Hoyt & Schatten (1996) examined how well sunspots were observed during the Maunder Minimum, concluding that $68\% \pm 7\%$ of the days were observed.
 Therefore, the paucity of sunspots was due to them not being observed, not from there being no observations.
 Second, the apparent lack of sunspots may have been caused by atmospheric effects, such as the presence of volcanic ash masking the sunspots or increasing the threshold for detection.
-Third, the sunspot record has undergone revision over the years.
+Third, the sunspot record has undergone revision over the years .
 Thus, the curve shown in Figure 1(a) differs from that of, say, Usoskin (2008) because of a renormalization of the last half century's worth of data.
-If such recent measurements have been found to be inaccurate, what does this suggest for records originating more than 300 years earlier?
+If such recent measurements have been found to be inaccurate, what does this suggest for records originating more than 300 years carlier? (e.g. Lockwood et al. 2014a; Clette et al. 2014).
 Although this could have a quantitative effect on the record, it is unlikely to change the basic, qualitative profile shown in Figure 1(a).

-Assuming that the SSN record is a reliable proxy for the number of sunspots, we infer that in ≈ 1645 they suddenly 'turned off,' and remained so until ≈ 1715 .
+Assuming that the SSN record is a reliable proxy for the number of sunspots, we infer that in ≈ 1645 they suddenly, and almost completely 'turned off,' and remained so until ≈ 1715 . $\sim 1700 - 1715$, depending on how you interpret the extremely small cycle starting shortly after 1700.
 Thus, from the perspective of the SSN, the Maunder interval was a period of constant inactivity.
 It is worth noting here that the point in the solar cycle at which the Maunder Minimum began could have important theoretical ramifications.
 Mackay (2003) argued that if the Maunder Minimum began at solar maximum, this would have led to a configuration with effectively no unipolar polar fields.
 In contrast, if it began near, or at solar minimum, strong unipolar polar fields would have been present that may have remained intact to a large extent throughout the interval.
 On this question, Figure 1(a) is at best ambiguous.

 At the risk of over-interpreting the signal, the SSN record during the Maunder Minimum further suggests that sunspots did cluster into perhaps half-a-dozen or so small peaks that may be suggestive of a continued solar cycle within the Maunder Minimum.
 Additionally, these cluster peaks, and the underlying base, tended to decrease slightly, perhaps suggesting that the Sun sank to even lower states of inactivity during the 70-year period.
-Finally, we note that the Maunder Minimum period terminated suddenly, or rather that solar activity resumed quite suddenly after 1700.
+Ribes & Nesme-Ribes (1993) analyzed measurements made at the Paris Observatory and concluded that: (1) the solar cycle continued to operate during the Maunder Minimum; and (2) the majority of sunspots appeared in the southern hemisphere, clustered around $\sim 10^{\circ}$ S. Finally, we note that the Maunder Minimum period terminated suddenly, or rather that solar activity resumed quite suddenly after 1700.

 2.2.
-Aurora "Observations"
+Aurora Observations